Stakeholder identification in Project Management

 • Government regulations and industry standards may also provide some stakeholder information.

-- National authorities related with your project are your project’s key stakeholders.
+- National authorities related to your project are your project’s key stakeholders.

-- Social impact assesment studies and environmental monitoring reports may provide stakeholder information.
+- Social impact assessment studies and environmental monitoring reports may provide information for stakeholder analysis.

 Brainstorm With Your Project Team